JeffreySarnoff/CardinalDicts.jl/README.md

 ### Purpose
-- This package provides the user with dictionaries where the keys are indicies 1:n, and the values are any predetermined type.
+- This package provides the user with dictionaries where the keys are indicies 1:n, and the values are of a given type.
 - While the total number of entries is set at construction, it is not necessary to give all keys associated values.
 - Values may be entered, altered or cleared at any time using their indices.
 - Clearing a value may be interpreted as setting it to unavailable, unknown, or unused.